MetaMask/metamask-docs/wallet/how-to/manage-networks/use-multichain.md

 });
 ```

-If the result returns an empty `sessionScopes` parameter, then a multichain session is not active
+If the result returns an empty `sessionScopes` parameter, then a multichain connection is not active
-and you must create a new session.
+and you must create a new connection.

 #### 2.2.
-Create a new session
+Create a new connection

-Create a new session using the [`wallet_createSession`](../../reference/multichain-api.md#wallet_createsession) method.
+Create a new connection using the [`wallet_createSession`](../../reference/multichain-api.md#wallet_createsession) method.
 Specify which chains and methods your dapp needs access to, using the `optionalScopes` parameter.
 For example: